 Nicholas A. LaBella, Jr. M.S.
 Mr. LaBella has served as our Chief Scientific Officer and Senior Vice-President of Research and Development since December 2022.
 Mr. LaBella served in the same capacity at Old ZyVersa from March 2014 to December 2022.
 From 2010 to 2012, Mr. LaBella served as Chief Scientific Officer at Insmed, Inc. From 2004 to 2009, Mr. LaBella served as VP of Development and Global Regulatory Affairs and Quality Assurance at Cardiokine, Inc. He served as VP of Operations, Phase IV, at Pharmanet from 200 to 2004.
 He served as Head of Operations at Medex Clinical Trial Services from 1997 to 2001, VP of New Drug Development at Watson Laboratories from 1995 to 1997), and VP of Research and Development at Circa Pharmaceuticals from 1989 to 1995.
 Mr. LaBella managed a full spectrum of R&D departments, has served on Executive Management Teams, and was a member of the board of director at Somerset Pharmaceuticals.
-Mr. LaBella's initial career began in Regulatory Affairs at the Sandoz Research Institute, from 1980-1986, followed by Lorex Pharmaceuticals, from 1986-1989.
 Mr. LaBella received his Bachelor of Science in Pharmacy from the University of Connecticut School of Pharmacy, and his Master of Science in Drug Information and Communication from Arnold and Marie Schwartz College of Pharmacy, Long Island University.
-Mr. LaBella is a licensed Pharmacist and with several publications and a patent for a pharmaceutical dosage form.
-Mr. LaBella's expertise and core competency spans over 40 years in Pharmaceutical Research and Development, Regulatory Affairs, and Clinical Operations in small molecule pharmaceutical development providing corporate leadership, strategic positioning, FDA interactions, preparation, submission, and approval of NDA, ANDA, and IND applications, and compliance with cGMP, cGCP, and cGLP.
-He has successfully designed, developed, and executed pharmaceutical development programs in multiple therapeutic indications including cardiovascular, CNS, women's health, metabolic disease, and anti
+Mr. LaBella is a licensed Pharmaceutical Research and Development, Regulatory Affairs, and Clinical Operations in small molecule pharmaceutical development providing corporate leadership, strategic positioning, FDA interactions, preparation, submission, and approval of NDA, ANDA, and IND applications, and compliance with cGMP, cGCP, and CGLP.
+He has successfully designed, developed, and executed pharmaceutical development programs in multiple therapeutic indications including cardiovascular, CNS, women's health, metabolic disease, and anti-infectives.